 On April 8, 2021, the Corporation announced that it had entered into a definitive agreement (the "Summit Mine Agreement") to acquire (the "Summit Acquisition"), through a wholly-owned subsidiary, the Summit Mine (the "Summit Mine") and the infrastructure constituting the Banner crush, mill and flotation plant in New Mexico, located 57 miles from the Summit Mine (together with the Summit Mine, the "Summit Assets") from Pyramid Peak Mining, LLC, a wholly-owned subsidiary of Waterton Precious Metals Fund II Cayman, LP (the "Seller").
-Closing of the Summit Acquisition is subject to certain conditions including, but not limited to, completion of a confirmatory title report on the Summit Assets and approval of governmental and regulatory authorities, including the Exchange.
-The underground operation at the Summit Mine has a 12 foot by 13 foot decline accessing 15,000 feet of existing operations.
-The workings are in the 50 to 100 foot wide Summit fault zone which dips 70 to 80 degrees to the North East.
-The deposit of the Summit Mine extends over a 2,000 foot strike, 10 to 15 foot width and a known depth of 1,000 feet.(2)

-The aggregate consideration to be paid for the Summit Assets is US\$17.0 million, consisting of (i) cash consideration of US\$6.0 million on closing of the Summit Acquisition; (ii) issuance to the Seller on closing of the Summit Acquisition, of 16 million Common Shares at a deemed issuance price of \$0.22 per Common Share and warrants to purchase up to 16 million Common Shares, exercisable at an exercise price of \$0.30 per Common Share for a period of three years from closing of the Summit Acquisition; and (iii) cash consideration of US\$8.2 million upon commencement of production at the Summit Mine.
+The aggregate consideration paid to the Seller for the Summit Assets at the closing of the Summit Acquisition was cash consideration of US\$6.0 million, 16 million Common Shares at a deemed issuance price of \$0.22 per Common Share and warrants to purchase up to 16 million Common Shares, exercisable at an exercise price of \$0.30 per Common Share for a period of three years from closing.
+The Seller is entitled to further cash consideration of US\$8.2 million upon commencement of production at the Summit Mine.

-In connection with the Summit Acquisition, the Corporation also completed a private placement (the "2021 Private Placement") of 44,028,700 subscription receipts of the Corporation ("Subscription Receipts") at a price of \$0.22 per Subscription Receipt for aggregate proceeds of \$9,686,314.
+In connection with the Summit Acquisition, the Corporation completed a private placement (the "2021 Private Placement") of 44,028,700 subscription receipts of the Corporation ("Subscription Receipts") at a price of \$0.22 per Subscription Receipt for aggregate proceeds of \$9,686,314.
 Canaccord Genuity Corp. acted as lead agent in connection with the 2021 Private Placement, on behalf of a syndicate of agents, including Research Capital Corporation (collectively, the "Agents").

-Each Subscription Receipt entitles the holder thereof to receive one Common Share and one Common Share purchase warrant of the Corporation (a "SR Warrant").
-Each SR Warrant will entitle the holder thereof to purchase one Common Share at a price of \$0.30, for a period of three years following the closing of the Summit Acquisition.
-The aggregate gross proceeds of the 2021 Private Placement, less 50% of the Agents' commission and certain expenses of the 2021 Private Placement, are held in escrow pursuant to the subscription receipt agreement governing the Subscription Receipts, pending closing of the Summit Acquisition.
-In the event that the Summit Acquisition is not completed within 60 days after the closing of the 2021 Private Placement, the escrow agent will return to the holders of the Subscription Receipts an amount equal to the aggregate purchase price paid for the Subscription Receipts held by each holder and each such Subscription Receipt will be cancelled.
+Each Subscription Receipt entitled the holder thereof to receive one Common Share and one Common Share purchase warrant of the Corporation (a "SR Warrant").
+Each SR Warrant entitles the holder thereof to purchase one Common Share at a price of \$0.30, for a period of three years following the closing of the Summit Acquisition.

+In connection with the 2021 Private Placement, the Agents received cash commission of \$670,692 and broker warrants to acquire up to 3,048,602 Common Shares at a price of \$0.22 per share for a period of two years following the closing of the Summit Acquisition (the "Broker Warrants").